How to Apply for a Marriage License:

 16. other documents as approved by the State Registrar of Vital Records.

-The Bridgeport Office of Vital Records is open On Monday from 9 AM through 6:45 PM.
-(Marriage licenses are not processed after 6:00 PM) and from Tuesday-Friday from 9 AM through 4:30 PM.
-On Tuesday-Friday, marriage license applications are not accepted after 4 PM.
+The Bridgeport Office of Vital Records is open Monday-Friday, marriage license applications are not accepted after 4 PM.
 The license will be issued immediately after all requirements have been met.
 It must be signed by the bride and groom and the Deputy Registrar who also stamps it with a raised seal.
 The license is valid for 65 days.

 Effective October 1, 2003, Connecticut no longer requires premarital syphilis and rubella screening.
 The state finally heeded the counsel of the Centers for Disease Control and Prevention (CDC) and repealed mandatory blood tests.